-8.1.5 Program Organization Units
+9.1.4 Program Organization Units

-Within IEC 61131-3, the Functions, Function Blocks, and Programs are called Program Organization Units (POU).
+Within IEC 61131-3, the "Functions" ( $\rightarrow$ p.
+397), "Function Blocks" ( $\rightarrow$ p.
+398), and "Programs" ( $\rightarrow$ p.
+399) are called Program Organization Units (POU).

-In addition to the IEC standard, you can write you own code: sub-program or UDFB.
+In addition to the IEC standard, you can write you own code as either a sub-program or UDFB.

-Types IEC 61131-3 Written by end-user Basic functions (has no memory) Functions Programs / Sub-programs Instantiated functions (keep track of the past) Function Blocks (FB) User-Defined Function Blocks (UDFB)
+Types IEC 61131-3 Written by end-user Basic functions (has no memory) "Functions" ( $\rightarrow$ p.
+397) "Programs" (→ p.
+399) / "Sub- programs" (→ p.
+399) Instantiated functions (keep track of the past) "Function Blocks" (→ p.
+398) (FB) "User-Defined Function Blocks" (→ p.
+400) (UDFB)

-8.1.5.1 Difference between Functions and Function Blocks
+9.1.4.1 Differences between Functions and Function Blocks

-- Functions are expected to complete in one cycle - Function Blocks can take several cycles to complete
+- Functions are expected to complete in one cycle. - Function Blocks can take several cycles to complete.

-8.1.5.1.1 Description of FB operation
+9.1.4.1.1 Description of FB Operation

-Rather than halt the application, waiting for operations to complete, the FB typically gives control back to the application but does not set its Done output.
+Rather than halt the application or waiting for operations to complete, the FB typically gives control back to the application but does not set its Done output.

-8.1.5.1.2 Examples of Operations Overrunning the Cycle Duration
+9.1.4.1.2 Examples of Operations Overrunning the Cycle Duration

-- A motion command to move from one location to another can take several cycles to complete. - Same for operations like reading/writing to files or reading and writing over TCP/IP can also take several cycles to complete.
+- A motion command to move from one location to another can take several cycles to complete. - Operations like reading/writing to files or reading and writing over TCP/IP can also take several cycles to complete.

-8.1.5.1.3 Operation Sequence
+9.1.4.1.3 Operation Sequence

-- 1. When a FB is called, it starts an operation and possibly does not complete it - 2.
-The FB is called in the next cycle, and it checks to determine if the operation is done - 3.
+- 1. When an FB is called, it starts an operation and possibly does not complete it. - 2.
+The FB is called in the next cycle and it checks to determine if the operation is done. - 3.
 If it is done, it sets the Done output.
-If not, it continues on - 4.
-Now the application knows that the operation is complete and can do what ever other processing it needs based on the FB being done
+If not, it continues on. - 4.
+Now the application knows that the operation is complete and can do what ever other processing it needs based on the FB being done.

-8.1.5.2 Functions
+9.1.4.2 Functions

-IEC has defined standard functions and also allows you to create your own functions (called user-defined functions).
+IEC has defined standard functions and also allows you to create your own functions (called userdefined functions).
 Typically, functions take several inputs and return a single output as the result of processing.